DuneSt/MaterialDesignLite/resources/migration/v1_to_v2_migration_guide.md

 ## MDLApplication>>applicationName is now removed

 It was possible before to set a variabel `#applicationName` in a MDLApplication.
 But this name was used nowhere in the abstract class.
 It is now removed.
 If you wish to get this variable in your application you can just create a new variable in you subclass.

+## MDLFooterLogo is now removed

+The class `MDLFooterLogo` is now removed since it is a duplication of `MDLLogo`.
+This change should not impact the users since they should use brushes instead of referencing the class directly.